Compliance | Legal Obligations

 Sale and Supply of Alcohol Act 2012

-- It applies to all scenarios where the is some means of exchange of money for alcohol.
-This applies even where it’s an indirect exchange.
-For example, a membership fee of x, will get you x goons over the year, or an event ticket of x, will get you three tokens that can be exchanged for x drinks.
+This act aims to ensure the safe and responsible sale, supply, and consumption of alcohol.
+It applies to all scenarios involving the exchange of money for alcohol, whether directly or indirectly.
+For example, a membership fee will get you X amount of goons over the year, or an event ticket of X price, will get you three tokens that can be exchanged for X number of drinks.

-- Where you have that exchange, you’ll either need to abolish it or seek out a Special Liquor License through the DCC
+Where you have that exchange, you’ll either need to abolish it or seek out a Special Liquor License through the DCC.
+Obtaining a Special Liquor License can be challenging and requires compliance and paperwork.
+It's recommended to avoid selling or indirectly exchanging alcohol and instead use licensed premises.

-- Individuals can of course purchase their own alcohol which raises the question of individual verse club responsibility
+Both individual members and the club have responsibilities regarding alcohol consumption.
+Individuals can of course purchase their own alcohol which raises the question of individual verse club responsibility.

 Un-incorporated Clubs and Societies